 - discount_code: creation of a new discount_code column with NULL values.

 Scalefree’s DataVault4dbt package introduces an easy-to-use yet powerful solution for database modeling.
 In our case, we went through the staging layer macro, which combines best practices with the flexibility to address diverse source data needs.
 From hashing to on-the-fly column modifications, this Data Vault 2.0 open-source package for dbt streamlines complex processes.

-As we continue to explore its potential, we invite you to join our upcoming webinar for a deeper dive.
+As we continue to explore its potential, we invite you to join our monthly expert session for a deeper dive.
 Reserve your spot here and stay tuned to the package’s Github repository for the latest updates and support.

 – By Hernan Revale (Scalefree)